-The trail featured clandestine spurs that slipped into neighbouring Laos and Cambodia, which led to no end of troubles for the United States, whose guidelines for making war prevented them from (legally) following the Viet Cong into those countries (though Special Forces often did anyway, and it’s one of the reasons Nixon bombed Cambodia, an act which contributed greatly to his losing the war from a political standpoint).
-Thus, for the North Vietnamese, the trail is a testament to tenacity, engineering, and just plain pluck and in no small way is why they won the war.
+The trail stretched from northern Vietnam along the Laos border at a latitude parallel to Vinh along the coast (which was the main port for supplies destined for the trail), down to Saigon in the south.
+Featuring clandestine spurs that slipped into neighbouring Laos and Cambodia, the trail led to no end of troubles for the United States, whose guidelines for making war prevented them from (legally) following the Viet Cong into those countries (though Special Forces often did anyway, and it’s one of the reasons Nixon bombed Cambodia, an act which contributed greatly to his losing the war from a political standpoint).
+For the North Vietnamese, the trail is a testament to tenacity, engineering and just plain pluck -- in no small way it’s why they won the war.

 Displays are heavy on photojournalism from the period, and artefacts collected from along its length.
 There are some English captions, but not many.
 However, for war buffs and returning Vets, this museum has one of the best collections of captured American ordnance and military equipment in the country.
 It’s almost as if the curators are trying to prove to the world that the Americans were there, on the trail, often where they shouldn’t have been.
 There’s a particularly evocative display of IDs, uniforms and personal possessions of American soldiers, which were supposedly found along the trail, including a GI helmet emblazoned with the slogan "Tiger Sharks Kill for Kicks," reminiscent of the Oliver Stone flick Full Metal Jacket.